 Xunantunich is an ancient Maya archaeological site in western Belize, about 110 km (70 mi) west of Belize City, in the Cayo District.

-Xunantunich is located atop a ridge above the Mopan River, well within sight of the Guatemala border, which is a mere 1 km (0.6 mi) to the west.
-It served as a Maya civic ceremonial center in the Late and Terminal Classic periods in the Belize Valley region.
+Xunantunich is atop a ridge above the Mopan River, well within sight of the Guatemala border, which is a mere 1 km (0.6 mi) to the west.
+It served as a Maya civic ceremonial center in the Belize Valley region's Late and Terminal Classic periods.
 At this time, when the region was at its peak, nearly 200,000 people lived in Belize.

-The site is broken up into four sections: Group A, Group B, Group C, and Group D; with Group A being central and most significant to the people.
+The site is divided into four sections: Group A, Group B, Group C, and Group D, with Group A being central and most significant to the people.
 Before the seventh century, the site was mainly occupied by small houses, formulating the occasional village.